 What do these surveys, and others, add up to?
 Well, it seems that, as with any new technology, there’s hesitancy and skittishness from the public about embracing AVs and that while the research and development, and the investment, in the technology roars along at an astonishing pace, it’s important to bring everyone along for the ride.
 It’s no good creating fantastical vehicles if no one is prepared to buy them.

 MTAiQ’s mission is to introduce and nurture innovative solutions and technologies that will assist automotive businesses to adapt to the disruptive era in which it we find ourselves.
-In recent weeks that mission has seen the launch of 2mota, an online platform that offers business-to-business engagement to subscribers.

 Recently, MTAiQ was proud to welcome e-Motion Concepts (eMC) as a client of the hub. eMC is a Brisbane-based mobility solutions company that is the exclusive importer, distributor and service agent for two vehicle models – the CT-KARGO and CT-KUBE, which are fully electric, three-wheel mopeds designed for the urban transportation of goods.
 The company recently formed a new business unit, EMoS, to target the personal first and last-mile mobility market with a series of vehicles – the iLark, iTango and iTank.